 Domestic Violence is a pattern of behavior used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.
 Some signs of an abusive relationship include:

 - Exerting strict control (financial, social and/or appearance).

 - Needing constant contact including excessive texts and calls.

-- Insulting a partner in front of other people.
+- Emotional abuse including insulting a partner in front of other people.

 - Extreme jealousy.

 - Showing fear around a partner.

 - Frequent canceling of plans at the last minute.

 - Unexplained injuries or explanations that don’t quite add up.

 Sexual assault is a crime motivated by a need to control, humiliate and harm.
 Perpetrators use sexual assault as a weapon to hurt and dominate others.
 Sexual assault is forced or coerced sexual contact without consent.
 Consent is the presence of a clear yes, not the absence of a no. It can take the form of: